 Nagami also views 3D printing as a positive contributor in the reduction of CO2 emissions.
 They have also been a contributor during the pandemic by producing CV19_Fab_Avila, a face shield created by 3D Printing with the help of the Prusa model.

 In collaboration with ZHA, Nagami has created a pristine design with innovative materials and fabrication methods for a computationally based chair.
 These chairs have been printed with a pellet-extruder with raw plastic particles.
-The material is PLA which is a non-toxic, biodegradable material made from corn starch making it extremely light and stable.
+The material is PLA, a non-toxic, biodegradable material made from corn starch, making it extremely light and stable.
 It is also made from renewable sources making it entirely sustainable in design.

-While the Bow chair has darker hues, the Rise chair has a blue base that turns into white as it goes upwards with gold detailing to accentuate the design.
-The colour gradients and unusual patterns create a mesmerizing setting to redefine the traditional spatial relationship between furniture and its setting.
+While the Bow chair has darker hues, the Rise chair has a blue base that turns white as it goes upwards with gold detailing to accentuate the design.
+The color gradients and unusual patterns create a mesmerizing setting to redefine the traditional spatial relationship between furniture and its setting.